Abdul Shakoor Rashad

-Abdul Shakoor Rashad (عبدالشکور رشاد) (14 November 1921 – 1 December 2004) was an Afghan professor, researcher, and writer.
-Rashad was a prominent researcher and professor of the Pashto language and Pashto literature and wrote several books on the topic.
+Abdul Shakoor Rashad (عبدالشکور رشاد; 14 November 1921 – 1 December 2004) was an Afghan professor, researcher, linguist, and writer.
+He is known for his work in Pashto language and literature, for which he has written several books.
 Prior to his academic career, Rashad served as a local politician in Kandahar.

 Early life

-Born in Kandahar, Abdul Shakoor Rashad graduated from school at the age of 12 in 1933.
-While he was only 13 years old, he was appointed as a teacher in school in 1934 from where he started his official career.
+Rashad was born in Kandahar, Afghanistan.
+In 1933 he graduated from school at the age of 12.
+In 1934, the 13-year-old Rashad became a teacher and began his official career.

-In 1948, Abdul Shakoor went to India for further education where he continued his research in Pashto language.
-While he was in India, he wrote the book Lodi Pashtoons consisting of (351) pages and learned the Hindi language.
+In 1948, Abdul Shakoor went to India to further his education and to continue his research in Pashto.
+While there, he wrote a 351-page book titled Lodi Pashtoons and learned Hindi.

 Academic life

-In 1957, Abdul Shakoor became a member of the Pashto Tolana and a professor of Pashto language at the Faculty of Language and Literature at Kabul University.
-He later became the Assistant Director of Pashto Tolana.
+In 1957, Rashad became a member of the Pashto Academy and a professor of the Pashto language at the Faculty of Language and Literature at Kabul University.
+He was later appointed as Assistant Director of the Pashto Academy.

-In 1961, he was appointed as a Pashto teacher in the Institute of Eastern Research in Leningrad where he served for two and a half years.
+In 1961, he was appointed as a Pashto-language teacher in the Institute of Eastern Research in Leningrad, where he served for two and a half years.
 He moved back to Kabul where he continued to serve as a professor at Kabul University in the Faculty of Language and Literature as Professor and as the Chief of the Pashto Department.

-Professor Rashad besides his native language Pashto spoke fluent Persian, Arabic, Urdu, Hindi, Russian and English.
-He also had knowledge of Sanskrit, Japanese and other regional languages.
-He had written poems in Persian and Urdu languages as well.
-However has devoted all his life in study and research of Pashto literature.

-Reshad knew 6 languages including Sanskrit and Hebrew.
-He has written around 105 books (only 36 were published) and hundreds of articles.
+Besides his native language Pashto, he was fluent in Persian, Tajik, Arabic, Urdu, Hindi, Russian, and English.
+He was also knowledgeable in Sanskrit, Hebrew, Bengali, Brahui, Balochi, Hazaragi, Ossetian, Kurdish, Pashayi, Nuristani, the Pamir languages, Latin, Greek, Ukrainian, Polish, Serbo-Croatian, French, German, Italian, Spanish, Japanese, Korean, Chinese, Mongolian, Uzbek, Turkmen, and Turkish.
+He wrote poems in Persian and Urdu, and has devoted his life in Pashto literature.
+He has written around 105 books (of which 36 were published) and hundreds of articles.